 Though the book dragged on at times—at least for someone who is not that much into fantasy—there were of course quite a few surprising twist and turns that made it an entertaining read, not only for the sake of finding out where Shadow’s path would lead him.
 Gaiman is a great author and knows his way around language, which always makes him a great read, even when delving into a genre one usually avoids (yeah, the “one” is me…).

-Again, this is in no way a book review; though I work in the field of literary studies, I don’t do reviews here (or elsewhere, for that matter).
-Literature is art and art has no limits (sort of); different people like different things, that’s all.
+Again, this is in no way a book review; though I work in the field of literary studies, I don’t do what most would call ‘reviews’ here (or elsewhere, for that matter).
+Literature is art and art has no limits (sort of).
+Different people like different things, that’s all.
 It’s just another account of my reading experience and reading adventure, this time with Neil Gaiman.
 It was not the first, it won’t be the last, though it was a difficult one.
 But it was more than worth my time.